HarryJRouse/Massively-multi-touch-games/README.md

 ## Laser Game
-In this game there is 1 player that controls a small square using a controller or keyboard.
+In this demo there is 1 player that controls a small square using a controller or keyboard.
 Thier goal is to collect as many randomly spawned coins as possible.
 There are 6 cannons on the screen that are used by everyone else to eliminate the controller player.

 ### File Structure
-This project contains scripts and images for an unused train game and two player racing game.
+This project contains scripts and images for an unused train demo and two player racing demo.
 Both of these were scrapped either due to being too complex or just not fun.

-**Images** This contains any of the edited or custom images that I used in this game.
+**Images** This contains any of the edited or custom images that I used in this demo.

 **Imported Assets** This contains any assets or packages that were imported from the Unity Asset Store or Unity Registry.